jasonbuchanan145/leaf-analyzer-client-server/README.md

-# insect-detection-coap
+# Insect Damage Detection

 ## Summary
-A workflow for using a rasberry pi zero 2 w to capture images of leaves, trasfer them to a server using CoAP and process them using PyTorch for insect damage detection
+A workflow for using a rasberry pi zero 2 w to capture images of leaves, trasfer them to a server using CoAP and process them using PyTorch to detect insect damage

 ## Setup
 ### Hardware requirements
-- An Nvidia graphics card with at least 6 gigs of video memmory
+- An Nvidia graphics card with at least 4gigs of video memory

 ### Software requirements
 - Go version 1.22